Access QI is a national programme delivered by Healthcare Improvement Scotland's ihub and NHS Education for Scotland.

 - With the resources available, the focus will initially be on three accelerator sites, though we will put in place a Scotland-wide learning system to ensure rapid sharing of learning more broadly.

-- An extension beyond October 2020 is dependent on Scottish Government securing further funding.
+- An extension beyond March 2021 is dependent on securing further funding.

 The design of the programme has been agreed by Scottish Government and is represented in the diagram below.